Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 A few weeks ago, on my almost weekly trip to Dollar Tree, I found these white bottle brush trees with lights for $5 each.
 Don’t you love twinkle lights at Christmas?

-I already had purchased the small pink and blue Christmas ornaments for Christmas craft projects.
+I already had purchased small pink and blue Christmas ornaments for Christmas craft projects.

 • bottle brush Christmas trees in your size and color of choice, preferably with fairy lights.
 Here are 6-inch trees